shakiyam/vagrant-oracle12.1/README.md

 Download
 --------

-Download Oracle Database 12c Release 1 (12.1.0.2) software from My Oracle Support and extract it to the same directory as the Vagrantfile.
-It should be a subdirectory named `database`.
+Download Oracle Database 12c Release 1 (12.1.0.2) software from [My Oracle Support](https://support.oracle.com/).
+Then place downloaded files in the same directory as the Vagrantfile.

 * p21419221_121020_Linux-x86-64_2of10.zip
 * p21419221_121020_Linux-x86-64_1of10.zip